Broadcast Television Systems Inc.: History

-After the financial crisis of 2008, Thomson became upside-down in its financial covenants and was forced by its creditors to divest itself of Grass Valley and other manufacturing entities.
+After the 2008 financial crisis, Thomson became upside-down in its financial covenants and was forced by its creditors to divest itself of Grass Valley and other manufacturing entities.
 On January 29, 2009, Thomson announced that they were putting the Grass Valley division up for sale.

 In 2010, the Grass Valley business unit, not including the head-end and transmission businesses, was acquired by private equity firm Francisco Partners and resumed operating as an independent company on January 1, 2011.
 Grass Valley still maintains offices worldwide.

 Grass Valley was sold to Belden on February 6, 2014, Belden also owns Miranda.